ABEC Upcoming Travel Options

 During each year, the ABEC department conducts a number of nature-focused trips for students.
 Some of these experiences are associated with academic credit; others are conducted solely as informal learning opportunities.

-Here are the travel options for 2017-2018 and beyond.
+Here are the travel options for 2019-2020 and beyond.
 Note, however, that the details presented here remain subject to change as plans develop.
-We hope that all ABEC students will be able to participate in one or more of these wonderful learning opportunities.
+Please stay tuned as more trips will be posted soon.

 ABEC 351: Zoo Exhibitry

-Students interested in working in zoos, can register for Zoo Exhibitry (ABEC 351), a one-credit course, usually each fall.
-Students enrolled in this course travel to numerous zoos during fall break or over several weekends to learn about and critically evaluate zoo design.
+Students interested in working in zoos can register for Zoo Exhibitry (ABEC 351), a one-credit course.
+Students enrolled in this course travel to numerous zoos during fall break to learn about and critically evaluate zoo design.
 Each year the trip is focused on a different set of zoos and students can take the course multiple times.
-Costs vary, but are generally between $250 and $350 per student.
-2017: A Child’s Eye View of Zoos.
-September 16/17: Brookfield Zoo, Lincoln Park Zoo, Shedd Aquarium.
-September 30/October 1: Detroit Zoo, Toledo Zoo.
+This year the theme is "Designing with Animal Welfare in Mind".
+Travel will take place over Fall Break and include Toledo Zoo, Brookfield Zoo, Lincoln Park Zoo, Shedd Aquarium, and Detroit Zoo.

 What: Study of zoo exhibit design in practice

 Participation: Any student who has completed ABEC101/102 may register for this course.
 Usually 40 seats.

 Cost Per Person: $300, due May 1, 2019

 Deadline to apply/deposit: Register during spring semester as part of normal registration process.
 Payment in full due before the end of the Spring 2019 semester.